yusuf-saif/amis-fct/docs/pm/01-project-brief.md

 **Outcome:** 500 newsletter subscribers and 5,000 monthly unique visitors by end of Year 1.

 ### G4 — Administrative Efficiency
-Replace manual, WhatsApp-based distribution of circulars, calendars, and event notices with a managed digital channel.
+Replace manual, WhatsApp-based distribution of circulars, calendars, and event notices — and paper-based membership and dues tracking — with a managed digital channel and admin dashboard.

 **Outcome:** 100% of official circulars published on the site within 24 hours of issue.
+All active member school dues tracked digitally with a clear payment status for every school every academic year.

 ### G5 — Outreach & Growth
 Attract prospective member schools, educators, and partners by showcasing the association's achievements, values, and reach.
+Enable schools to self-register online.

-**Outcome:** At least 2 new member school enquiries per quarter attributable to the website.
+**Outcome:** At least 2 new member school applications per quarter submitted via the website registration form.

 ### G6 — Digital Inclusion
 Ensure the site is accessible and performant for users on low-bandwidth mobile connections across FCT's 6 Area Councils, including those in peri-urban zones.